Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Let’s find out which of these is the strongest competitor, by assessing which one has the best optimized web presence.

-Go to Quick Sprout and plug in the first URL.
+Go to the independent auditor Quick Sprout and plug in the first URL.

 Next, add 3 more URLS out of the 5 that you found.

-In a couple of minutes, the competitive audit tool will analyze the four URLS and show you the winner.
+In a couple of minutes, the competitive audit tool will analyze the four URLS and show you the winner in an audit report, as well as a competitor analysis of the other URLs.
 In this case, Hubspot wins, because it has the highest scores for SEO, estimated traffic and social shares.

 But, did you notice that Hubspot’s speed score is lower than the others?
-If your site is faster than your competitor’s, this could help you win business.
-Here’s how you find out.
+If your site is faster than your competitor’s, this could help you gain competitive advantage and win market share.
+Here’s how you find out in your internal audit process.

 Visit Which Loads Faster.
 Click “Try my own matchup.”